Mech-IUST-AI/1403/Material Detection via Impact Sound/Group2/README.md

 - `Group2/`: All files related to the project, including code and documentation.

 ## Acknowledgments
-We extend our sincere gratitude to **Professor Dr. Zabihifar** and the **Teaching Assistants** for their valuable guidance and support throughout this project.
+We extend our sincere gratitude to **Prof. Zabihifar** and the **Teaching Assistants** for their valuable guidance and support throughout this project.

 ## Contributors
 - Hosein Ghaderi